 Coaching is a beautiful, collaborative process between coach and client.

-Being effective in this profession does take a certain amount of skill beyond being a good listener.
+Being effective in this profession takes a certain amount of skill beyond being a good listener.

-Asking the right types of questions to a client for them to have a personal insight into their own growth is the overall goal.
-Having a framework for those types of questions is incredibly helpful in the field.
+Asking the right types of questions to encourage a client to have a personal insight into their own growth is the overall goal.
+Having a framework for those types of questions is incredibly helpful.

-The GROW model is one of the most popular of these coaching frameworks.
+The GROW model is one of the most popular coaching frameworks.
 The approach can be used in a wide variety of coaching modalities.
-Come along to learn more about this approach to coaching leadership and personal development.
+In this article, we’ll explain more about this approach to coaching leadership and personal development.

-W – Way Forward (accountability and personal actions) (What, When, by Whom and the WILL to do it)
+Way forward (accountability and personal actions – what, when, by whom, and the will to do it)

 Coaches aren’t viewed as having the answers for their clients.
 Effective coaches ask the powerful questions that open their clients up to their own potential within this solution-focused framework.
 Empowered people don’t need someone else to have the solutions; they are given opportunities to find solutions for themselves.

 This model is frequently used in organizations.
-When it is utilized, the culture of the organization is one that allows growth for all employees, starting with leaders.
+When GROW is utilized, the culture of the organization allows growth for all employees, starting with leaders.
 Establishing a coaching culture helps hold people accountable for their actions in all directions.

 Finding clarity around a goal allows for the structure of GROW to begin with what matters first.
-This type of clarity helps an individual or a group to envision the steps required for forward movement.
+This type of clarity helps an individual or group to envision the steps required to move forward.
 This structure opens people up to broader goals and enables them to find a personal connection to that goal.

-In the Options stage of the GROW model, people are supported as they brainstorm various strategies to meet the needs of the goal.
+In the options stage of the GROW model, people are supported as they brainstorm various strategies to meet the needs of the goal.
 It is a vital stage to allow participants’ imagination to roam.
-It can be incredibly fun to imagine an unlimited budget, and with it, resourcefulness is brought forward.
+It can be incredibly fun to imagine an unlimited budget and resources.

-It is recommended that the most coaching session time be spent in the Goal and Reality phases when utilizing this model.
+It is recommended that most of the coaching session time be spent in the goal and reality phases when utilizing this model.
 When goals and reality get thoroughly explored, deeper vision helps clients to move forward more easily.
 This model doesn’t have to be absolutely linear.
 Revising the first two phases is sometimes helpful in sparking higher commitment to goals and actions.